 Amy is a Licensed Marriage and Family Therapist who has been in the field for eighteen years.
 Her areas of clinical focus include trauma, domestic and sexual violence, grief and loss, and identity work.
 Brennan Manning once said, “Many people between the ages of thirty and sixty-whatever their stature in the community and whatever their personal achievements- undergo what can truly be called a second journey.
 The second journey begins when we know we cannot live the afternoon of life according to the morning program.”
 Amy deepest passion is helping people as they begin their “second journey.”

 Amy is trained in EMDR, Brainspotting, Trauma-Focused Cognitive Behavioral Therapy, and Trust-Based Relationship Interventions.
 She is an American Association of Marriage and Family Therapy (AAMFT) Approved Supervisor and a Clinical Fellow of the association.

-Amy has been married to Dan for fourteen years and they have three children, ages 11, 6 and 4.
-Amy enjoys many self-care practices including yoga, mountain biking, reading, and travel.
-She loves dark chocolate more than anyone in the world and her favorite place to visit is Banff National Park and Lake Louise, in Alberta, Canada.
+Amy has been married to Dan for fifteen years and they have three children, ages 12, 7 and 4.
+Amy enjoys many self-care practices including yoga, mountain biking, hiking, reading, and travel.
+She loves dark chocolate more than anyone in the world and her favorite place to visit is Banff National Park in Alberta, Canada.